tonai/react-per-form/doc/docs/guides/10-watch.md

 The `watch` accept two parameters:

 1. The watch callback, fired when the values change.
-2. The list of field names you want tp watch (you can provide a string an array of string or nothing to watch all values).
+2. The list of field names you want tp watch (you can provide a string, an array of string or nothing to watch all values).

 import SimpleHookWatch from '@site/src/demo/SimpleHookWatch';
 import SimpleHookWatchSource from '!!raw-loader!@site/src/demo/SimpleHookWatch';